-One of the most anticipated events on the BCEC calendar, the Brisbane Truck Show is gearing up for a blockbuster event with the very latest in trucks, trailers, tankers and transport technology turning the Centre into truckie heaven.
+One of the most anticipated events on the BCEC calendar, the Brisbane Truck Show, held 16-19 May was a blockbuster event with the very latest in trucks, trailers, tankers and transport technology turning the Centre into truckie heaven.

-Up to 35,000 visitors from around Australia and overseas are expected to descend on Brisbane and the Centre for this year’s Brisbane Truck Show, with millions of dollars worth of product in a dazzling showcase featuring 300 of some of the biggest names in international transport today.
+More than 36,000 visitors from around Australia and overseas descend on Brisbane and the Centre for this year’s Brisbane Truck Show, with millions of dollars worth of product in a dazzling showcase featuring 300 of some of the biggest names in international transport today.

-This year’s Show will see Mercedes-Benz unveil a world exclusive, a new-generation truck which deploys aerodynamic cameras connected to two large screens in the cabin instead of traditional side mirrors.
+This year’s show saw Mercedes-Benz unveil a world exclusive, a new-generation truck which deploys aerodynamic cameras connected to two large screens in the cabin instead of traditional side mirrors.
 This new innovation is said to dramatically boost driver vision and improve fuel efficiency and will be rolled out in Europe later in the year.

-Trucks will be on show throughout South Bank and parts of Brisbane City extending the experience and enjoyment of the popular Brisbane Truck Show for its many followers.
+Trucks were on show throughout South Bank and parts of Brisbane City extending the experience and enjoyment of the popular Brisbane Truck Show for its many followers.

-Follow our social channels for the latest news on Truck Show.
+Dont forget to follow our social channels for all the latest news!

 Leading Australian Chef and acclaimed culinary mastermind, David Pugh, has taken on the role of Executive Chef at the Brisbane Convention & Exhibition Centre (BCEC).